Share this article with your friends

 Applied Church-Facing Social Research

 I’m passionately concerned with the way social research can inform practice – this stems from delving into the personal papers of the pioneer social investigator Seebohm Rowntree whilst a postgraduate student, and then (following my PhD) being engaged in a sociological study of Anglican attitudes to women’s ordination as priests ten years on from those historic first ordinations in 2004.
 Currently my work at St Peter’s Saltley Trust offers a wide range of opportunities to write and disseminate the results of educational projects we’re involved in, notably our ongoing ‘What Helps Disciples Grow?’ research programme.
 I love writing collaboratively, and have co-published on projects with various foci including interfaith education, ministerial formation, and training for emerging missional leaders.
+Currently I am working alongside Queen's Dr Fran Porter on her research on 'faith' beyond the congregation.

 I have supervised successful research projects at undergraduate and master's level.
 I am particularly interested in supervising research in the following areas: